aavieux/portfolio-s3/README.md

 <img src="./images/Screenshot_5.png" alt="diffblue" style="max-width:100%;max-height:78%" />

-//TODO Front end testing, what kind of tests did i do, sonar cube, alternatives

 For front-end testing, I decided to use Jest, which is a tool for JavaScript(front-end) testing.
+I chose Jest, because it has zero configurations, snapshot testing, mocking capabilities and great documentation and explanation on many topics in the internet.
+Currently I am researching how to use it and for the next sprint I am planing to fully implement it in my code.
+After testing it, I will try its alternatives like WebDriverIO.

 6. Performance Testing Tools:
   These tools simulate real-world user loads to assess how the application performs under various conditions, identifying bottlenecks and optimizing code and infrastructure for better performance.
 For the front-end side of the applications I used Google's development tool called "Lighthouse".
+Also I am currently exploring SonarQube to have a program to test the code coverage on my application.
+It is handy, because it has also security scanning and it can be easily integrated with CI/CD.

 <img src="./images/IYRw9kB2rqEsnAj48IJ9.avif" alt="lighthouse_image" style="max-width:100%;max-height:78%" />